Paginar/gppstring/README.md

 - Add all other sections
 - Add console logging (with different log levels)
 - Create the localStorage key names (ie IABGPP_8_String)
-- Use Parcel to package to UMD/CJS/ESM
 - Convert to Typescript / add types
-- Publish to npm
 - GPP String decoder function to assist in debugging? (:thumbsdown:)

 # Contributors